telerik/fiddler-jam-docs/fj-extension/predefined-link.md

 This tutorial describes how to use Fiddler Jam predefined link.

-- First, you will install the lightweight Fiddler Jam Chrome Extension.
+- First, you will install the lightweight Fiddler Jam Extension.

 - Next, you'll use the received Jam predefined link to record a network request.